 With the rear seats up, the VW’s boot has the widest opening and the squarest shape, offering the most useable space of the trio, while both the Corsa and Fiesta have somewhat cramped openings.

-And although it has the smallest luggage capacity here when you drop the rear seats (952 litres), the Polo is also the only one to offer a completely flat load bay when they’re folded, making it the easiest one to slide heavy items in and out of.
+And although it has the smallest luggage capacity here when you drop the rear seats, the Polo is also the only one to offer a completely flat load bay when they’re folded, making it the easiest one to slide heavy items in and out of.
 The others have stepped and sloped boot floors when their rear seats are lowered.

-The Polo also offers more head and legroom in the back seats compared to the Fiesta and Corsa, both of which feel rather cramped and are only really suitable for children over long distances.
-Access to the rear seats is limited in all three if you go for a three-door model; we’d always recommend spending the extra on five doors if you regularly carry passengers.
+The Polo also offers more head and legroom in the back seats compared to the Fiesta and Corsa, both of which feel rather cramped for adults over long distances.
+Access to the rear seats is even more limited if you go for a three-door Fiesta model; we’d always recommend spending the extra on five doors if you regularly carry passengers.
 The latest Polo and Corsa models have both become five-door only.

 Reliability and safety

 Our Driver Power survey ranks customer satisfaction from people who’ve bought new cars, and reliability is one of the key aspects that’s rated.
 Overall, the Ford Fiesta, Volkswagen Polo and Vauxhall Corsa came 68th, 48th and 28th respectively out of the top 75 cars rated.
 That’s a three-place improvement for the Fiesta in 2021, while neither of its rivals made the top 75 in 2020.

 In 2020, 17.3% of owners reported faults within the first year of ownership, which is slightly above average.
 It’s likely that most of these were electrical, and many seemed to be minor niggles rather than major faults that’ll leave you stranded.
 We would expect that the Volkswagen would be a little more expensive to service and maintain, based on Ford and Vauxhall’s reputations for cheap ownership costs.